kapouer/window-page/README.md

 Functions listening for a given stage are run serially.

 If a stage chain is already resolved, new listeners are just added immediately to the promise chain.

-To append a function at the end of the current chain, use `state.finish(fn)`.
+To append a function at the end of the current chain, use:

+* state.finish(fn)
+  fn can return a promise.
+  To avoid deadlocks, fn must not return calls to state history methods.

 Listeners are bound to `document.currentScript`:
 - if it is set, listeners are bound to it and are removed as the node itself is.